Закаливаемость и прокаливаемость стали

 Hardening is a complex technological process that includes several stages:

-1. Heating.
+1. Heat.
 The heating temperature depends on the composition of the alloy.
-For pre-eutectoid steels (carbon up to 0.8%), the heating temperature should exceed the critical point Ac3 by 30—50°C. For eutectoid steels (carbon above 0.8%), the temperature is selected above the Acm point by the same 30—50°C.
+For hypoeutectoid steels (carbon up to 0.8%), the heating temperature should exceed the critical point Ac3 by 30–50°C. For hypereutectoid steels (carbon above 0.8%), the temperature is selected above the Acm point by the same 30–50°C.

 2. Excerpt.
-The heating time depends on the size of the part and the type of furnace.
-Usually, the exposure time is 1-2 minutes for every millimeter of product thickness.
+Heating time depends on the size of the part and the type of oven.
+Typically, the exposure is 1–2 minutes for each millimeter of product thickness.

 3. Cooling.
-Rapid cooling prevents austenite from breaking down into ferrite and cementite, which increases the material's hardness.
+Rapid cooling prevents the decomposition of austenite into ferrite and cementite, which increases the hardness of the material.
 Three cooling methods are used:

 • In one cooler.
-Immerse the part in water or oil.
+Immersion of the part in water or oil.
 This method is suitable for carbon steels.

 • Isothermal cooling.
-Provides an even distribution of hardness.
+Ensures uniform distribution of hardness.

-• Step-by-step cooling.
-It reduces internal stresses, improving durability.
+• Staged cooling.
+Reduces internal stresses, improving durability.

 4. Vacation.
-After hardening, the material is tempered to relieve internal stresses and increase plasticity.
-Depending on the temperature, the vacation is divided into:
+After hardening, the material is tempered to relieve internal stresses and increase ductility.
+Depending on the temperature, the holiday is divided into:

 • low (150–200°C);